Pithikos/docker-enter/README.md

 * Enter as a specific user
 * Enter a specific folder

 Keep in mind that this tool needs docker installed in order to run.
-However since you want to enter a container, it's implied that you already have it installed anyway.
+However since you want to enter a container, it's implied that you already have it installed so no fuss.

 # Compile
-Compilation doesn't need any special flags.
-Just run:
+Compilation doesn't need anything more than GCC installed.
+On Ubuntu:
 ```
+sudo apt-get install gcc
 gcc docker-enter.c -o docker-enter
 ```